Hi, I’m Matt, and I’m the author and founder of the Art of Output.

 I thought becoming more “productive” was the answer.
 If I could fit more impactful work into less time, I’d be able to reclaim work-life balance while still doing well in my career.

-What I’ve come to learn is that by focusing first on my own psychology, instead of on optimizing my to-do list, or adopting new “hacks” to cram more work into less time, I’ve been able to stress less AND get more done.
+What I’ve come to learn is that by focusing first on my own psychology, instead of optimizing my to-do list, or adopting new “hacks” to cram more work into less time, I’ve been able to stress less AND get more done.

 What makes the Art of Output different